 Causes Of Major Substation Types of equipment And Remedial Measures Failures

 This section briefly describes the probable causes of failure of significant substation equipment viz.
-Power Transformers, Reactors, Circuit Breaker, Instrument Transformers, Surge Arrestors, etc., and remedial measures taken to prevent such failures.
+Power Transformers, Reactors, Circuit Breakers, Instrument Transformers, Surge Arrestors, etc., and remedial measures taken to prevent such failures.